Nudge Limitations

 What works instead

-1. Validate the problem (PMF) and pick behaviors users can and want to perform (BMF).
+1. Validate the problem (Problem Market Fit) and pick behaviors users can and want to perform (Behavior Market Fit).

-2. Design solutions that measurably enable the behavior (SMF) with low friction and immediate value.
+2. Design solutions that measurably enable the behavior (Solution Market Fit) with low friction and immediate value.

-3. Iterate toward sustained behavior under market conditions (PMF product), with viable economics and governance.
+3. Iterate toward sustained behavior under market conditions (Product Market Fit), with viable economics and governance.